Your guide to SOM graduate programs

 Looking to gain a competitive edge in the job market?
 The School of Management has MBA program options designed for students of all academic backgrounds.

-- One-Year MBA option (NEW) - available to students with prerequisite coursework in statistics and economics
+- One-Year MBA option (for non-business majors) - available to students of all majors with prerequisite coursework in statistics and economics.

-- Management fast-track MBA - available to students who have earned a bachelor's degree in business from an AACSB-accredited school within the last five years
+- One-Year MBA option (for business majors) - available to students who have earned a bachelor's degree in business or accounting from an AACSB-accredited school within the last five years.

-- Harpur fast-track MBA - available to current Binghamton University undergraduates in Harpur College of Arts and Sciences
+- Harpur/MBA 4+1 program - available to current Binghamton University undergraduates in Harpur College of Arts and Sciences.

-- Watson fast-track MBA - available to current Binghamton University undergraduates in the Thomas J. Watson School of Engineering and Applied Science
+- Watson/MBA 4+1 program - available to current Binghamton University undergraduates in the Thomas J. Watson College of Engineering and Applied Science.

 The experiential opportunities the School of Management provides are second to none, allowing students to develop the hands-on skillsets needed for their career.
 Opportunities include: